meyer-lab/ps-growth-model/Manuscript/Text/05_Acknowledgements.md

 # Author contributions statement

-A.S.M. and S.Y.B. conceived the experiment(s),  A.S.M., N.G., and S.Y.B. conducted the experiments and analyzed the results.
+A.S.M. conceived the project.
+A.S.M., N.G., and S.Y.B. conducted the experiments and analyzed the results.
 All authors reviewed the manuscript.